Search Results for

 Workflow execution paths

-A workflow can have many execution paths that are activated depending on the current data and user input.
-The workflow engine will evaluate the activity navigation rule to decide which execution path to take next.
-This happens every time the workflow engine executes an activity.
+A workflow can have many execution paths activated depending on current data and user input.
+The workflow engine evaluates the activity navigation rules to decide the next execution path after each activity.

 1. Form activity: Select message type